TimouZ/c-cpp-utils/README.md

 # c-cpp-utils
-Repo for snippets and utils written on C/CPP
+Repo for snippets and utils written in C/CPP